colorgeo.com

 What is a biomarker look like?

-Moretane and hopane are the most important biomarker in geochemistry for identifying the maturity of rocks and paleoenvironments of the past.
+Moretane and hopane are the most important biomarkers in geochemistry for identifying the maturity of rocks and paleoenvironments of the past.

-What is a biomarker and The list of the important biomarker:
+What is a biomarker and what is the list of important biomarkers:

 Pristane (Pr), Phytane (Ph), Phenanthrene (Phe), Dibenzothiophene (DBF), Cadalane, Retane, DBF/Phe, Cadalane/Phe, Bonzo(e)pyrene, n-alkane, C33ACH (C33 n-alkane cyclohexane), Metane, Hopane, Sterane, Simonelite, coronene, Isorenairatane, 2-Methyl hopane, etc.